appvestor/v6-template-examples/README.md

 This is a guide of how to integrate native views and actions into Calldorado’s UI.
 You should be familiar with the Calldorado SDK and have a basic working integration of Calldorado before proceeding.
 If you do not, please have a look [here](https://my.calldorado.com/) under Integration and Documentation.

 There are three areas where you can provide your own functionality.
-Two of those areas are part of the WIC - the floating box that appears during a call to identify the caller - and the last one is part of the Aftercall screen - the details page that comes after the call ends.
+Two of those areas are part of the WIC - the floating box that appears during a call to identify the caller - and the third one is part of the Aftercall screen - the details page that comes after the call ends.

 *	Custom action on the WIC; allow users to perform custom actions during a call
 *	Custom UI on the WIC; show the user content from your app during a call